webmakom-com/onomy/readme.md

 ## Launch

-To launch your blockchain live on mutliple nodes use `starport network` commands.
+To launch your blockchain live on multiple nodes use `starport network` commands.
 Learn more about [Starport Network](https://github.com/tendermint/spn).

 To use SPN you will need [Starport](https://github.com/tendermint/starport) installed.
 SPN is being actively developed, please, build Starport from source and use `develop` branch.